-Each person named in the proposal needs to tick their acceptance of the personal Agreement / Terms and Conditions page.
+Each person named in the proposal needs to tick their acceptance of the personal Terms and Conditions page.
+Agreement of personal Ts and Cs is carried over from previous years.

 They will also be able to see a list of proposals that they are named on, and will also need to click the "I Agree" box next to each proposal to indicate their agreement.
+Agreement is not carried over from previous years, as it relates to specific proposals.